All about browser support in mabl

 Configuring browser settings

 At the plan level

 On the Plans page, open the Plan Details page for the plan you would like to configure.
 Then take the following steps:

-- Click on the Edit icon in the top left corner to open the Edit plan page.
+- Click on the pencil icon in the top left corner to open the Edit Plan page.

 - Choose which browsers you would like to run the plan on.